singular-gpispace/GromovWitten/README.md

   G=graphe(ve) #The graphe G.

 ```
-We then define the Polynomial Ring
+We then define the Polynomial Ring of variables x and q where x are vertices and q edges

 ```bash
 R,x,q=polynomialring(G)